US urges everyone 12 and over to get COVID boosters to fight omicron - NewsBreak

 Wednesday’s decision means about 5 million of the younger teens who had their last shot in the spring are eligible for a booster right away.
 New U.S. guidelines say anyone who received two Pfizer vaccinations and is eligible for a booster can get it five months after their last shot, rather than the six months previously recommended.

-But one committee member, Dr. Helen Keipp Talbot of Vanderbilt University, worried that such a strong recommendation for teen boosters would distract from getting shots into the arms of kids who have not been vaccinated at all.IHU: What to know about the newer variant WHO is monitoring
+But one committee member, Dr. Helen Keipp Talbot of Vanderbilt University, worried that such a strong recommendation for teen boosters would distract from getting shots into the arms of kids who have not been vaccinated at all.US hospitals seeing different kind of COVID surge this time

 The advisers saw U.S. data making clear that symptomatic COVID-19 cases and hospitalizations are between seven and 11 times higher in unvaccinated adolescents than vaccinated ones.